Disability discrimination in schools

 If your child is disadvantaged by something at school because of their disability there are two things you can ask them to do:

-- change the way things are done in the school, like a policy, rule or practice.
-The Equality Act calls this a provision, criterion or practice.
-For example, you could ask a school to change their uniform policy, their rules about lateness in class or to adapt their time tables.
+- change the way things are done in the school, like a policy, rule or practice - this is a provision, criterion or practice.
+For example, you could ask a school to change their uniform policy, their rules about lateness in class or their timetables

 - provide extra aids or services - for example, extra staff assistance, a BSL interpreter, specialist equipment like an induction loop or an adapted keyboard.

 Schools don't have to make changes to the physical features of its site or buildings.
 Instead the local authority and the school must publish and implement plans to improve the accessibility of schools.
 These plans must also set out how access to lessons, school activities and information will be improved for disabled pupils.
 You could ask to see the plan for your child’s school and what steps have been taken to implement it.

 Children who have additional support for learning needs

 It’s not necessary for your child to have been assessed as having additional support needs to ask the school for reasonable adjustments under the Equality Act.
 And if your child has been assessed as having additional support needs, you may still need the school to make reasonable adjustments in addition to the additional support they get.
 Find out more about rights to additional support for learning in the Parents' Guide to Additional Support for Learning on the Enquire website.

 There are other types of unlawful disability discrimination: